python/cpython/Doc/library/asyncio-protocol.rst

-:meth:`Transport.close` can be called immediately after :meth:`WriteTransport.write` even if data are not sent yet on the socket: both methods are asynchronous. ``yield from`` is not needed because these transport methods are not coroutines.
+:meth:`Transport.close` can be called immediately after :meth:`WriteTransport.write` even if data are not sent yet on the socket: both methods are asynchronous. ``await`` is not needed because these transport methods are not coroutines.

 .. seealso::